Eulith/CodeExercise02/README.md

 in your README.
 Write your questions in your README (this is part of the submission).
 Provide context, but try to be _both precise and concise_ about the issue(s), particularly in your questions.

-**3) The work itself.**
-We care about a few things:

-- Your code quality: This should go without saying; if you submit a repo that's disorganized, hard to understand, contains files that shouldn't be in source control, etc, that's bad.
-We'll consider the benefits and limitations of your design.
-- Shipping code that actually works: If you can't complete the whole task, you're better off shipping a smaller piece that works instead of just random code here and there that's supposed to show "intentions."
-- Dependency decisions: We're going to think about your choice of libraries (if you used any) if this was a PR, what would need to change for us to confidently merge it into our codebase.
-We care about how the code is presented, whether it handles reasonable edge cases, whether it's robust, whether it's extendable.

 This is exercise is associated with this JD, in case the additional context helps (it's totally fine if you don't meet all the requirements, this is just for context):